DLibatique/CLAS102-F19/_pages/4-grading.md

 As a final requirement for the course, **you will choose whether to complete an exam or a paper**.
 I prefer that you make your own choice rather than I dictate one format for the entire class, as some students prefer studying for exams, while others prefer writing papers.

 In class on **Friday, November 22**, I will circulate a sign-up sheet where you will write down your preference for either an exam or a paper.
-The date and time of the final exam and the due date and time for the final paper will be dictated by the registrar; I will update once that information is published.
+The final exam will be on **Thursday, December 19, from 11:30am to 2pm**.
+The final paper will be due either via upload portal or physical copy in my office on **Thursday, December 19, at 2pm**.

 The exam/paper, due to its singular nature and timing at the end of the semester, is the only element of the grading contract that I will grade subjectively.
 As a result, the grade ranges for each will impact movement for your semester grade as follows: